 Principles are guidelines that are formulated with the findings of a series of tests and practices.
 Management experts have propounded a number of principle guidelines for designing the organizational structure.
 Some basic principles of organizing are mentioned below:

-- Unity of Objectives – Goals, and objectives of the organization should be the same for all involved and all should invest their efforts in the same goal achievement.
+- Unity of Objectives – The goals, and objectives of the organization should be the same for all involved and all should invest their efforts in the same goal achievement.

 - Specialization – This principle is also known as the division of labor.
 Tasks should be given to the employees based on their interests, knowledge, qualification, and skills.